MicrosoftDocs/azure-dev-docs/articles/terraform/store-state-in-azure-storage.md

 ---

 **Key points:**
-* For this example and for simplicity, public access is allowed to Azure storage account for storing Terraform state  In a production deployment, it is recommended to retrict access to this storage account using a [storage firewall, service endpoint, or private endpoint](/azure/storage/common/storage-network-security).
+* For this example and for simplicity, public access is allowed to this Azure storage account for storing Terraform state.
+In a production deployment, it is recommended to retrict access to this storage account using a [storage firewall, service endpoint, or private endpoint](/azure/storage/common/storage-network-security).
 * Azure storage accounts require a globally unique name.
 To learn more about troubleshooting storage account names, see [Resolve errors for storage account names](/azure/azure-resource-manager/templates/error-storage-account-name).

 ## 3. Configure terraform backend state